 This is great!
 Taking a pass on free Wi-Fi and using a VPN with Wi-Fi connections away from home or work are two great ways to protect yourself from prying eyes and intrusions.
 A VPN won’t protect your messages though.
 Like HTTPS above, these steps only protect your connection as far as the server not the messages themselves.
 And are you using that VPN on your smartphone and tablet and laptop?
 We sometimes forget to secure all the links in our security chain.
 Protecting your connection is important to online security, unfortunately it doesn’t completely protect your messages or information.
 Still, if you’re skipping free Wi-Fi and using a VPN (our favorites are in the link above), you’re taking an important step to protecting yourself online.

-4) End-to-end encrypted means no one can read my messages
+4) End-to-end encrypted always means no one can read my messages

 I wish this were always true, but sadly it isn’t.
+Not all E2EE chat apps are created equal.
 E2EE is supposed to mean only you and the person you’re chatting with can read your messages to each other.
 The key here is, well, a key—your private encryption key.
 Your private key is how your messages are encrypted so only you can read what’s sent to you.
 We’ll cover the basics of public key cryptography another time, but the easiest way to think of it is like this: